JeanBaptisteServais/Jojo-detector-/README.md

 Here we try to recup the object in a background different from a white background

-not a robust background because it remove an unify background but we just need the form
+not a robust background because it remove an unify background but we just need the form okok i go try it

 ![aa-ConvertImage](https://user-images.githubusercontent.com/54853371/67151961-803a4d00-f2ce-11e9-8b6c-12888f8b0f5c.png)